michelangelorossi21/nextp_background_notifications/README.md

 [![Github Actions Status](/workflows/Build/badge.svg)](/actions/workflows/build.yml)[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh//main?urlpath=lab)
 A NextPyter extension that notifies the user when a cell has been executed.

+## Usage: inserting destinations

+To use this extension, first go to Settings -> NexPyter Notifications.
+Add your destinations by clicking "Add new" (telegram or slack) and filling every field and click "Enter" once done.
+You can edit or delete them as needed, and you can choose a "Default" option (one per platform).

+## Usage: The magic function

+To use the magic function, open a Juyter notebook and write in the first cell %load_ext nextp_notification_magic.
+Then, if you want to be notified when a particular cell has finished executing, simply use %%notify as the first line of that cell.

+ARGUMENTS:
+You can specify two arguments:
+- Platform (--platform, -p): "telegram" or "slack", if not specified the default is telegram;
+- Destination (--destination, -d): specify the name of the destination, accordingly to what you inserted in the Settings.
+If not specified, the extension will look for a "Default"; if no default is present, an error will be raised.

 ## Requirements

 - JupyterLab >= 4.0.0